bangle-io/bangle-io/CONTRIBUTING.md

 - `yarn test:regular`: To run the regular tests.

 - `yarn test:network`: To run the network based tests.
-Please note this will hit Github API and may take a while.
+Please note these tests will hit Github API and may **create bunch of test repositories**.
 Make sure you have `GITHUB_OWNER` and `GITHUB_TOKEN` set in your environment variables.

 - `yarn g:playwright-dep` to install playwright dependencies if you want to run e2e testing.